 The Lake Guard™ was designed to fuse market-approved, well-validated algaecides with a novel delivery mechanism thereby removing all pre-existing limitations in terms of feasibility, affordability and eco-friendliness.

-The Lake Guard™, on the other hand, travels from the point of deployment (upstream) downstream autonomously, carried by the currents, along cyanobacterial cells and forms a perfect spatial formation around cyanobacterial aggregations.
+The Lake Guard™, on the other hand, travels from the point of deployment (upstream) downstream autonomously, carried by the currents, along with cyanobacterial cells and forms a perfect spatial formation around cyanobacterial aggregations.
 This means that throughout the process the Lake Guard™ can create an optimal exposure-ratio between algaecide/cyanobacteria-cells – which results in the need for a much lower effective dose.

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.